Holdrege NE Police Department

-The Holdrege Police Department serves a community of over 5,000.
+The Holdrege Police Department serves a community of 5,500.
 Holdrege is the county seat of Phelps County with a population of over 9,000 located in south central Nebraska.

-The Police Department has 10 full time officers and 6 full time dispatchers.
+The Police Department has 10 full time officers, 1 part time officer and 6 full time dispatchers.
 We are "proactive" and work with the Phelps County Sheriff's department and the Nebraska State Patrol to solve problems in the community.